Bayboro Show March-April

 Dirty Computer $50

 This 8.5 x 11 framed print, showcases Janelle Monáe as the cyborg F.A.MFANE-57821 (F.A.MF. stands for Free Ass Mother F***) from Their album and "emotion picture", Dirty Computer.
-It represents the belief that everyone deserves to feel liberated celebrated, no matter their circumstances.
-As a black Queer woman their project resonated with me to express my voice through art to help other women gain empowerment, agency, and the importance of taking charge of one's own narrative and body.
+It represents the belief that everyone deserves to feel liberated and celebrated, no matter their circumstances.
+As a black, queer woman their project resonated with me and allowed me to feel more confident in expressing my voice through art to help other women gain empowerment, agency, and the importance of taking charge of one's own narrative and body.

 Frida $50

-This 8.5 x 11 framed print, of the iconic Frida Kahlo alongside a quote that I often turn to during tough times.
-She led an extraordinary life, and her artistry vividly illustrates her pain, passion, and perspective the human experience.
-Frida was undeniably a trailblazer of her era.
+This framed print, measuring 8.5 x 11, features the iconic Kahlo alongside a quote I often rely during difficult moments.
+She lived an extraordinary life, and her art powerfully reflected her pain, passion, and unique perspective on the human experience.
+Frida was truly a pioneer of her time.
+I aspire to visit La Casa Azul, former home now transformed into a museum in Mexico City, one day.

 Erykah Badu $75